karray/karray.github.io/_drafts/2025-11-01-unsupervised-feature-attribution.md

 There is another useful property in many CNNs: before an activation map is passed to the next convolutional layer, it goes through a ReLU activation, where negative responses are set to zero.
 This means that the activation map only contains positive values, indicating where a feature is active.

 This is where supervision enters CAM.
 In the original CAM formulation, the classifier assigns a different weight to each feature channel for each class.
 To explain a prediction such as *cat*, CAM combines the spatial activation maps using the weights associated with the cat class.
 Features that are strongly associated with that class contribute more to the resulting heatmap.
 Grad-CAM generalizes this idea by using gradients to estimate how important each feature map is for a chosen target.
-In other words, the activation maps tell us **where a feature responds**, while the class-specific weights tell us **which features matter for the target**.
+In other words, the activation maps tell us where a feature responds, while the class-specific weights tell us which features matter for the target.

 But what if there is no class to explain?
-LaFAM (Label-free Activation Map) [<a href="#karjauv2024lafam" data-ref="karjauv2024lafam">Karjauv et al.</a>] takes a surprisingly simple approach.
+LaFAM takes a surprisingly simple approach.
 Instead of finding class-specific weights, it gives every feature channel equal weight and averages their activation maps.
-For the ReLU-based CNNs considered in LaFAM, these activations are non-negative.
+For the ReLU-based CNNs evaluated in the paper, these activations are non-negative.
 They therefore do not cancel when averaged.
 A location receives a high value when many high-level features respond there, or when a smaller number respond particularly strongly.
 Seen this way, LaFAM is less mysterious.
 While CAM asks the classifier which feature maps matter and then combines them accordingly, LaFAM simply lets every feature map vote equally.

 However, there is no guarantee that the strongest responses will correspond to the object we expect.
 A model may respond to the foreground, but it may also learn background textures, acquisition artifacts, or other correlations present in the training data.
-This is not unique to self-supervised learning.
+This is not unique to SSL.
 Supervised models can rely on the same kinds of shortcuts, and exposing such behavior is one of the reasons we use attribution methods in the first place.

 LaFAM therefore does not try to decide which activations are semantically “correct.”
 It simply exposes where the learned representation responds strongly.
 If those responses fall on the object, we learn something about the representation.
 If they consistently fall on the background or on an unexpected artifact, that may be even more informative.